shrikrishna97/Computational-Thinking/Week-2/FlowchartToPseudocode.md

 **Step 8** End

     Is this step wise wording helping us ? it tells us about the future step then about the past step again to be executed.
-We don't want that !! lets what can be done...
+We don't want that !! let's see what can be done...

 ---